SquadcastHub/terraform-provider-squadcast/docs/data-sources/schedule_v2.md

 page_title: "squadcast_schedule_v2 Data Source - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  Squadcast schedules https://support.squadcast.com/docs/schedules are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+  Squadcast schedules v2 https://support.squadcast.com/schedules/schedules-new are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
 Use this data source to get information about a specific schedule that you can use for other Squadcast resources.
 ---

 # squadcast_schedule_v2 (Data Source)

-[Squadcast schedules](https://support.squadcast.com/docs/schedules) are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
+[Squadcast schedules v2](https://support.squadcast.com/schedules/schedules-new) are used to manage on-call scheduling & determine who will be notified when an incident is triggered.
 Use this data source to get information about a specific schedule that you can use for other Squadcast resources.

 ## Example Usage